MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Reconciliation.md

     - Service Transfers
     - Transfer Orders
 - GST Reconciliation Lines shown in the selected month are having purchase transaction (Invoice & Credit Memo) till the End Date for selected month.
 - Once the GST Reconciliation lines are posted, system will not generate any accounting entries.
-Reconcile, Reconciliation Month and Reconciliation Year will be updated in Detailed GST Ledger Entries.
-GST Reconciliation lines which are Reconciled will not be considered again for reconciliation.
+'Reconciled', 'Reconciliation Month' and 'Reconciliation Year' will be updated in Detailed GST Ledger Entries.
+GST Reconciliation lines with status 'Reconciled' will not be considered again for reconciliation.